 Balancing zone means an entry-exit system, which may include one or more infrastructure segments (systems) specified in part 24 of Article 2 of the Law on Natural Gas to which a specific balancing regime is applicable.
 The natural gas distribution system and the liquefied natural gas regasification and storage facility (both in the case of input and off-take from the transmission system) shall be one part of the balancing zone.

-Imbalance means the situation in which through the balancing period the amount of gas injected to the transmission system by a particular market participant involved in balancing the transmission system differs from the amount of gas off-taken from the transmission system by this market participant involved in balancing the transmission system, or a situation where the total amount of gas injected to the transmission system differs from the total amount of gas off-taken from the transmission system through the balancing period.
+Imbalance means the situation in which through the balancing period the amount of gas injected to the transmission system by a particular market participant differs from the amount of gas off-taken from the transmission system by this market participant, or a situation where the total amount of gas injected to the transmission system differs from the total amount of gas off-taken from the transmission system through the balancing period.

-Imbalance tolerance limit means the imbalance quantity of gas for which the imbalance charge is calculated by applying the weighted average price of natural gas traded on the trading platform (Gas Exchange) at the Lithuanian virtual trading point.

-Daily Imbalance charge means the amount of money paid or received by market participants participating in the balancing of the transmission system in respect of a daily imbalance quantity.
+Daily Imbalance charge means the amount of money paid or received by market participants in respect of a daily imbalance quantity.

 Gas sale and purchase contract means a bilateral contract concluded between the gas supply company and a user or system operator, or other natural gas distribution company, which allows a market participant the resale of natural gas in accordance with the procedure laid down in the Natural Gas Trading Rules, approved by the Minister of Energy of the Republic of Lithuania in November 28, 2011 Order No 1-293 "On the Approval of Rules for the Trading of Natural Gas".